OakwoodEngineering/ObiWanKomputer/hardware/cpb/CPB_Errata.md

 - Revision 1
-    - CRITICAL: Missing pullup for MAX22200 SDO.
-MAX22200 SDO is open-drain and cannot drive pin high, but we have no pullup on pin.
     - RN components need proper fanout, some currently have vias in pads which causes marginal clearance.
     - Power Glitch needs to be fixed
         - C5(22nF) needs to be moved between the gate and +VBATT rather than the gate and ground.
 (Electrically, everything should remain the same except